 This part is where your organisation will need to start taking some action to get ready for NZRIS.
 Tasks include scoping and matching data, adapting or developing new business processes to ensure you have the right systems in place for submission, ensuring that your organisation has the right people assigned to different tasks, and signing a data supply agreement with MBIE.

 This stage involves learning how to submit data and it applies to the first submission you will make, but also how you’ll manage the submission process on an ongoing basis.
 It is aimed at the ICT, business and data analysts within your organisation.
-It is about learning how to use the data provider interface, including becoming familiar with the data provider dashboard, understanding how to submit data (via API or manually through an Excel spreadsheet), and checking, reviewing, correcting and authorising data for release.
-It also includes managing interactions within the process with the NZRIS programme in their role as data custodians.
+It is about learning how to upload data (via API or manually through an Excel spreadsheet), and use the data provider interface (Custodian Application).
+It also includes managing interactions within the process with the NZRIS programme in their role as NZRIS data custodians.